 What is the best time to visit Scotland?

 Anytime!
-It really just depends what you want out of your trip to Scotland.
+It really just depends on what you want out of your trip to Scotland.

 My favourite months for exploring Scotland are April and May.
-This is when the weather is starting to get warmer and we have more daylight hours.
-Scotland’s nature is also in full bloom, and you can enjoy it with less tourists around before the busy summer months.
+This is spring in Scotland when the weather is starting to get warmer and we have more daylight hours.
+Scotland’s nature is also in full bloom, and you can enjoy it with fewer tourists around before the busy summer months.

 Scotland gets busier in June, July and August, and these are the busiest months for tourists.
 That being said, Edinburgh is really fun during August because five of the Edinburgh festivals are on.
 The streets are swarmed with people attending the festivities, including the Edinburgh Festival Fringe and the Royal Edinburgh Military Tattoo.

-I also love travelling Scotland during September and October.
-The autumn colours are gorgeous and the weather is still warm.
+I also love travelling around Scotland during September and October.
+The autumn colours are gorgeous and the weather is still warm (particularly in September).
 If you’re looking for autumn breaks in Scotland, I’ve written a guide on my favourite places to see the golden foliage.

-Another thing to be aware of when you’re planning a trip to Scotland is that most attractions are only open from April-mid October.
-If you’re visiting outside this time, you may not be able to visit all the castles, palaces and other historical attractions you want to see.
+Another thing to be aware of when you’re planning a trip to Scotland is that most attractions are only open from April to around mid-October.
+If you’re visiting outside this time, you may be unable to visit all the castles, palaces and other historical attractions you want to see.
 Make sure you check the opening dates on the websites of the places you’d like to visit.
-Historic Scotland and the National Trust For Scotland are two of the main organisations that look after Scotland’s ancient attractions and are a good place to start.
+Historic Scotland and the National Trust For Scotland are two of the main organisations that look after Scotland’s ancient attractions and are a good place to check opening dates.

-In winter in Scotland there is very little daylight.
-The sun will usually rise at around 8.30am and it will be pitch black by 3-4pm.
-Bear this in mind when planning your trip to Scotland- you will need to squeeze in a lot in with short daylight hours.
+During winter in Scotland, there is very little daylight.
+The sun will usually rise at around 8.30am and it will be pitch black by 3-4 pm.
+Keep this in mind when planning your trip to Scotland- you will need to squeeze in a lot with short daylight hours.

 Average temperature guide: